 Transfer candidates interested in financial aid should submit the FAFSA (see Financial Aid section of this website) at the earliest possible time, even before notification of admission, so that loans can be processed and proceeds available close to the start of school.
-Transfer candidates should be aware that Tulane is not able to include scholarships or grants in their financial aid packages during their enrollment at Tulane Law School.
+Transfer candidates should be aware that Tulane may be able to include limited scholarships or grants in their financial aid packages during their enrollment at Tulane Law School.

 To qualify for the Tulane JD, transfer students must complete four full-time semesters in residence at Tulane (excluding any summer sessions) and at least 58 hours of law coursework (including any required courses) at Tulane Law School, and fulfill Tulane's pro bono, upperclass writing, and professional skills requirements.

 Transfer credit is granted at the discretion of the Associate Dean of the Law School.
-A maximum of 29 hours of transfer credit, or advanced standing, will be granted toward the JD degree requirements.
+A maximum of 29 total hours of transfer credit, or advanced standing, will be granted toward the JD degree requirements for coursework completed at other schools.
 At a minimum, the grade received in a course taken at another law school must be C (or equivalent) or better in order to transfer.
-Transfer credit for required first-year courses taken at other schools is limited by the amount of credit granted to Tulane first-year students.
-For example, we grant a maximum of 4 credits for Torts, 4 credits for Legal Research & Writing, etc. Students who have not taken all of Tulane's required courses at the previous law school will be required to take any missing courses at Tulane.
+Transfer credit for required first-year courses taken at other schools is limited by the total amount of credit granted to Tulane first-year students.
+Students who have not taken all of Tulane's required courses at the previous law school will be required to take any missing courses at Tulane.
 Transfer students are not eligible to have graduation requirements reduced by virtue of coursework undertaken in another division of Tulane University, whether or not in pursuit of another degree.
 Therefore, transfer students may not enroll in joint-degree programs at Tulane.

 Transfer students enroll at Tulane without a class rank.
 After completion of the first semester at Tulane, transfer students have a Tulane grade point average, but they are not ranked with a class until after the close of the third semester of enrollment and, of course, at graduation.